How does MIDI work in manikk modules?

 On the ADSR, MIDI is an option.

 The ADSR does not have an optocoupler onboard and needs a MIDI THRU or Otto MIDI that takes care of the optocoupling.
+These modules also have MIDI THRU pins on a pinstrip on the backside.

 Connection between the MIDI optocoupler module and the ADSR is made with female to female dupont cables in the pinstrips on the backside of the modules.

 Both MIDI THRU and Otto MIDI can be used for MIDI THRU connections for other modules and devices than manikk.
 They are general MIDI THRU boxes in euro rack format.
-Both of them can server multiple modules with MIDI data.
+Both of them can serve multiple modules with MIDI data.
 Both have pinstrips on the backside for internal MIDI connections.

 You will find general MIDI information here.